PT Skiff Q & A

 COST?
 How much will it cost to build the PT Skiff?

-The base kit costs $3950 plus shipping.
-This kit includes more than 120 ply parts, many lumber parts, water ballast components, long boards & assorted specialty “tools”, a very detailed photo manual, a complete set of drawings, USCG decal and HIN, multiple patterns and more.
+The base kit plus shipping.
+This kit includes more than 120 ply parts, many lumber parts, water ballast components, long boards & assorted specialty "tools", a very detailed photo manual, a complete set of drawings, USCG decal and HIN, multiple patterns and more.
 Add the cost of epoxy, fiberglass and various options available from PT Watercraft, consumables, deck plates, a 20HP motor with steering arrangement, finishing paints, a trailer, and a few odd items easy to buy locally and you should have a nicely finished, serious 18.5ft motor boat for $10,000 to $12,000.
 Personal choices and resources will be what make the difference for each builder.
 See the website for options costs and please write or call with your specific questions.

 ELECTRIC PROPULSION?
 How would the PT Skiff do with an electric motor such as the Torqeedo…?